hknd23/idcempy/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 <!-- badges: end -->

-**IDCeMPy** is a Python package that provides fucntions to fit and assess the performance of three distinct sets of “inflated” discrete choice models.
-Specifically, it contains functions to:
+**IDCeMPy** is a Python package that provides functions to fit and assess the performance of the following distinct sets of “inflated” discrete choice models.

 * Fit the Zero-Inflated Ordered Probit (ZIOP) model without and with correlated errors (ZIOPC model) to evaluate zero-inflated ordered choice outcomes that results from a dual data generating